Ramalama2/Voron-2-Mods/Front_Idlers/README.md

   <summary>
     Print Settings:
   </summary>
-- Default Voron settings, correct orientation, no supports needed!
+- Default Voron settings, correct orientation, no supports needed!<br>
 - The inlet has 53° overhangs; you want to print the inlet with higher fan speed.
-(At least 50% in an enclosed printer for ABS!)
+(At least 50% in an enclosed printer for ABS!)<br>
 - Try to slide the Inlet in the housing, optimally it should slide fine and have almost no play.
-In worst case, print the inlet with even more fan and slower!
+In worst case, print the inlet with even more fan and slower!<br>
-- Keep in mind, no play is impossible, but there should be only minimal axial play, only in the front of the inlet.
+- Keep in mind, no play is impossible, but there should be only minimal axial play, only in the front of the inlet.<br>
-- Everything else should be a breeze to print!
+- Everything else should be a breeze to print!<br>
 - Seam: You don't want the seam outside, it will look ugly.
 Rotate the seam to the extrusion mounting side!
 (Should be "right"), Check the Picture:<br>
 <center><img src="https://github.com/Ramalama2/Voron-2-Mods/raw/main/Front_Idlers/Pics/Tipp-Seam.jpg" height="100"></center>
 </details>